Azure/azure-sdk-tools/tools/stress-cluster/chaos/README.md

 annotations:
   stressTest: 'true'  # enable auto-discovery of this test via `find-all-stress-packages.ps1`
   namespace: <your stress test namespace, e.g. python>
+  dockerbuilddir: <OPTIONAL: custom docker build directory when dependencies are located in a parent directory>
+  dockerfile: <OPTIONAL: custom dockerfile path when file is not named Dockerfile>
   <optional key/value annotations for filtering>

 dependencies: